junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### 140.【destiel】S13E18 why Cas didn't go to Apocalypse world after Dean

-Cas knows Dean is in Apocalyase world and rift is still open, why he stays behind for Gabe instead of going there after Dean.
+Cas knows Dean is in Apocalypse world and rift is still open, why he stays behind for Gabe instead of going there after Dean.

 Dean accuses him choosing angel over him afterwards, could be a big fight and/or cold war again.